How To Move To The UK From The US Without A Job?

 Moving from the US to the UK might be quite overwhelming at first glance, especially if you don’t know what to do.

-In general, you have to apply for work and receive a job offer and then get a working visa.
-However, if you don’t receive a job offer but still want to push through your relocation, you can choose from the different visa routes that we summarized above.
+In general, you have to apply for work receive a job offer, and then get a working visa.
+However, if you don’t receive a job offer but still want to push through your relocation, you can choose from the different visa routes we summarized above.

-Each route has different requirements and application steps, so make sure to visit the UK Government website.
+Each route has different requirements and application steps, so visit the UK Government website.
 They have a comprehensive and easy-to-understand guide for each visa route.

 Moving to London without a job